mvolkmann/blog/src/smalltalk/smalltalk-basic-data-types.md

 | `withoutPrefix`                        | answers instance created by removing given substring prefix                                                                   |
 | `withoutSuffix`                        | answers instance created by removing given substring suffix                                                                   |
 | `withoutTrailingBlanks`                | answers instance created by removing trailing blanks                                                                          |

+The `String` class inherits many instance methods from the `CharacterSequence` class and overrides the behavior some of them.
+A notable addition is the binary method comma (`,`) which answers a new `String` containing the argument characters appended to the receiver characters.
+For example, `'Hello', ' ', 'World'` yields the `String` `'Hello World'`.

 The following table describes some of the class methods defined in the `String` class.